On the island of St. Thomas and in other disaster-affected communities, there is an urgent need for innovative and flexible grantmaking models.

 “Our organization is kind of shifting our mission to fit their wants and their needs, which is not fair to our constituents.
 People are telling us ‘we need our roofs fixed,’ ‘we need homes,’ but we may not be able to prioritize as we’d like because we’re beholden to the wishes of funders,” said Imani, who lives on the island of St. Thomas.

 Imani’s challenge is one shared by many organizations in the throes of climate-related disasters, which are growing in frequency and severity around the world.
-In disaster-affected regions, the need for flexible funding models is acute and largely unmet, according to Britt Lake, the Chief Program Officer of the Disaster Recovery Network at GlobalGiving.
+In disaster-affected regions, the need for flexible funding models is acute and largely unmet, according to Britt Lake, the Chief Program Officer of the Disaster Recovery Team at GlobalGiving.

 The monopoly of humanitarian aid is one part of the problem, she said.
 Local organizations like the St. Thomas Recovery Team received less than 3% of overall humanitarian funding in 2017—a figure that in the past has dipped even lower.